QData/spacetimeformer/README.md

 # Spacetimeformer Multivariate Forecasting

-This repository contains the code for the paper, "**Long-Range Transformers for Dynamic Spatiotemporal Forecasting**", Grigsby, Wang and Qi, 2021. ([arXiv](https://arxiv.org/abs/2109.12218)).
+This repository contains the code for the paper, "**Long-Range Transformers for Dynamic Spatiotemporal Forecasting**", Grigsby et al., 2021. ([arXiv](https://arxiv.org/abs/2109.12218)).

 **Spacetimeformer** is a Transformer that learns temporal patterns like a time series model and spatial patterns like a Graph Neural Network.

-**June 2022 disclaimer: the updated implementation no longer matches the arXiv pre-prints.
-We are working on a new version of the paper.
-GitHub releases mark the paper versions.**

 Below we give a brief explanation of the problem and method with installation instructions.
 We provide training commands for high-performance results on several datasets.

+**NEW MARCH 2023!
+We have updated the public version of the paper to v3 - the final major update expected.
+See the v3 release notes below.**

 ## Data Format
 We deal with multivariate sequence to sequence problems that have continuous inputs.
 The most common example is time series forecasting where we make predictions at future ("target") values given recent history ("context"):